Your Procurement Team Is Too Old, And Becoming Too Young

 While both older generations and younger generations of procurement professionals can exude hard and soft skills, there can be gaps in their capacities because of their generational circumstance.
 As I hinted at earlier in the article, methods and processes can be taught and learned, but innate ability trumps acquired ability the majority of the time.

 Your procurement team’s veterans are most likely well versed in interpersonal skills from years of traditional supplier relationship management, tendering, negotiation, and supplier development.
-These same attributes may be harder to see in your Millenial workforce considering they’re raised with digital forms of communication.
+These same attributes may be harder to see in your millennial workforce considering they’re raised with digital forms of communication.
 When the basis of interaction can be edited, reworked and even ignored it’s harder to have a knack for interpersonal communication.

 The act of negotiating a price point on a product or raw material has long been rooted in technical and soft procurement skills.
 It’s all about personal relationships and being able to put hand-on management into practice.
-A milennial’s first instinct, when negotiating, would likely be to reference the empirical data, and make a decision rooted in fact.
+A millennial’s first instinct, when negotiating, would likely be to reference the empirical data, and make a decision rooted in fact.
 But, the simple fact is that suppliers’ data sets aren’t always complete, and relationships can’t always be quantified.
 Transformation takes time, and procurement teams need to work in a world where negotiation and information run in parallel.
 For this reason, focus needs to be put on training the younger generations of procurement professionals within soft procurement skills.

 Looking at the statistic below, 77% of CPOs believes that negotiation and soft skills should be of the top two training focuses for their procurement teams this year.

-“Nearly three-quarters of procurement leaders have said that their procurement teams possess little or no capability to maximise the use of current and future digital technologies, but only 16 percent of procurement leaders are focusing on enhancing the digital skills of their teams” (Delloite CPO Survey 2018).
+“Nearly three-quarters of procurement leaders have said that their procurement teams possess little or no capability to maximize the use of current and future digital technologies, but only 16 percent of procurement leaders are focusing on enhancing the digital skills of their teams” (Delloite CPO Survey 2018).

 Why is this the case?